Exciting toys Stone shop: Svatoslavova 554/1, Prague 4 - Nusle

 Completely non-functional criteria to distinguish between dyed genuine leather and synthetic leather

-Only synthetic leather can have a cheek on both sides and genuine leather is either smooth on the front and more or less suede on the reverse or suede on both sides.
+Artificial leather can have a cheek on both sides and real leather is either smooth on the front and more or less suede on the reverse or suede on both sides.
 Even genuine leather is sometimes exceptionally for aesthetic reasons, wrap them inside or over each other so that neither the reverse nor the side of the reverse is visible.

 Soak water after a few minutes.